onizuka-dev/articles-migration/README.md

    - Check that all required fields are present
    - Verify valid YAML format
    - Verify all images are correctly referenced from S3
+   - ⚠️ **MANDATORY:** Verify that ALL links from the original content are included and properly formatted
    - Test in Statamic CMS

 ## Scripts and Helpers